All Episodes

 I don't think I'm shocked by anything anymore.

-I mean, when the Democrats are picking a convicted felon to be their lead witness, you know, when when the guy who can't spell jobs is running for president.
+I mean, when the Democrats are picking a convicted felon to be their lead witness, you know, when the guy who can't spell jobs is running for president.

-I mean, I just it's in the world.
+I mean, I just, it's insane.

 Nothing surprises you.